melinkan/duvainel/README.md

 <h1>Hello everyone 👋🏻  I'm Melin</h1>

 <h3>A web frontend developer from Antalya, Turkey 👩🏻‍💻​</h3>
-<p>I am interested in frontend development, and I'm very passionate and dedicated to my work.</p>

 - 📫 How to reach me **hello@melinkan.com**